pneyrinck/corecontrol/README.md

 #### Quickstart

 The Core Control software system connects things to be controlled by other things.
 For example, audio mixer software can be adjusted by a hardware control surface and/or a touch screen control surface.
 Or a coffee machine can expose its data model so that a phone can turn it on when you say "I want coffee."
 CoreControl is designed to be very flexible and powerful so that almost anything can control almost anything.

+Simple And Extensible
+Many people like OSC for remote because it is so simple.
+But OSC does not scale well and has many limitations.
+Core Control can be used just as simply as OSC but has additional features that allow it to scale.

+CCModuleSetValue("volume", 0.7);

+Extensible

 CoreControl uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
 Core Control is implemented with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.

 ###### Models